content-left-bg.png

 The printer reads instructions stored in an electronic file to create the shape.
 These files are loaded onto a USB, which is then inserted in the printer.

 There are countless ways this exciting technology can be used.
-For example, the International Space Station has its own 3D printer, where astronauts are able to make its tools and parts for any repairs or maintenance needed.
-Some other examples of use are in making individualised medical prosthetics, construction components, furniture making and sculpture.
+For example, the International Space Station has its own 3D printer External link, where astronauts are able to make its tools and parts for any repairs or maintenance needed.
+Some other examples of use are in making individualised medical prosthetics, construction components, furniture making and sculpture External link.

-To create their digital file, students use TinkerCAD, which is an online resource hosted by the industry standard Computer Aided Design software suite AutoDesk.
+To create their digital file, students use TinkerCAD External link, which is an online resource hosted by the industry standard Computer Aided Design software suite AutoDesk External link.
 Students are absolutely fascinated by this process, and really enjoy designing an object and seeing the printers bring their idea to life.

 Laser Engraver